The Neon Demon: Plot

-Jesse has a nightmare of being forced by Hank, the lecherous motel owner, to sexually swallow a knife.
+Jesse has a nightmare of being forced by Hank to sexually swallow a knife.
 She wakes up to hear someone fidgeting with her door lock.
-She quickly turns the deadbolt, but is left to listen as the intruder breaks into the next room and assaults the thirteen-year-old female occupant inside.
+She engages the deadbolt and hears the intruder break into the next room, assaulting the thirteen-year-old female occupant inside (Hank had made implications towards the girl in a previous scene).
 Terrified, she calls Ruby, who invites Jesse to her home.
-Ruby makes sexual advances towards Jesse but is rejected by Jesse, who reveals herself to be a virgin.
-Ruby then leaves for her second job as a cosmetologist at a morgue, where she pleasures herself with a female corpse.
+Ruby makes sexual advances towards Jesse, who immediately rejects them.
+Jesse reveals to Ruby that she is a virgin, whereupon Ruby attempts to sexually assault her, but is repelled by Jesse.
+Rejected, Ruby goes to her second job as a cosmetologist at a morgue and pleasures herself with a female corpse.

-Ruby returns home and finds Jesse now unabashed in her narcissism.
-Jesse encounters Sarah and Gigi, who along with Ruby chase her and cause her to fall into a deep, empty pool.
-The women then approach with knives.
-After they butcher Jesse and consume parts of her body, they all bathe in her blood.
-Ruby is revealed to have occult tattoos.
-She lies in Jesse's unmarked grave, and later, nude in her house as a torrent of blood gushes from her genitals.
+Ruby returns home, where Jesse encounters Gigi and Sarah, who, along with Ruby, attack and chase Jesse until Ruby pushes her into the deep end of the empty pool.
+The women butcher Jesse with knives and consume parts of her body before bathing in her blood.
+Ruby haphazardly washes the empty pool, lies in Jesse's unmarked grave, and at night, nude, inside her house, a torrent of blood gushes from her genitals as she lies bathed in moonlight.

-The next day, Sarah and Gigi attend one of Jack's shoots with another model named Annie.
-Jack is suddenly enthralled with Sarah and fires Annie.
+The next day, Gigi and Sarah attend one of Jack's shoots with another model named Annie.
+Jack is suddenly enthralled by Sarah and fires Annie.
 In the midst of the shoot, Gigi runs off set, suddenly ill.
 Sarah watches Gigi vomit up one of Jesse's eyeballs.
-She screams with regret, "I need to get her out of me," and stabs herself with a pair of scissors.
+She screams with regret, "I need to get her out of me," and stabs herself with a pair of scissors, opening her abdomen vertically.
 Sarah watches Gigi die and eats the regurgitated eyeball before returning to the shoot.

-The end credits scene shows a woman, who does not show her face, walking alone in the Mojave Desert.
+In the end credits' scene, a woman whose face is not shown (but who is wearing Sarah's jacket) walks alone in the Mojave Desert.